Weighted sampling recovery of functions with mixed smoothness: Abstract

 \section{Abstract}

-We study sparse-grid linear sampling algorithms and their optimality for approximate recovery of functions with mixed smoothness on $\mathbb{R}^d$ from a set of $n$ their sampled values in two different settings: (i)~functions to be recovered are in weighted Sobolev spaces $W^r_{p,w}(\mathbb{R}^d)$ of mixed smoothness and the approximation error is measured by the norm of the weighted Lebesgue space $L_{q,w}(\mathbb{R}^d)$, and (ii) functions to be recovered are in Sobolev spaces with measure $W^r_p(\mathbb{R}^d; \mu_w)$ of mixed smoothness and the approximation error is measured by the norm of the Lebesgue space with measure $L_q(\mathbb{R}^d; \mu_w)$.
-Here, the function $w$, a tensor-product Freud-type weight is the weight in the setting~(i), and the density function of the measure $\mu_w$ in the setting (ii).
-The optimality of linear sampling algorithms is investigated in terms of the relevant sampling $n$-widths.
-We construct sparse-grid linear sampling algorithms which are completely different for the settings (i) and (ii) and which give upper bounds of the corresponding sampling $n$-widths.
-We prove that in the one-dimensional case, these algorithms realize the right convergence rate of the sampling widths.
-In the setting (ii) for the high dimensional case ($d\ge 2$), we also achieve the right convergence rate of the sampling $n$-widths for $1\le q \le 2 \le p \le \infty$ through a non-constructive method.
+We studied linear weighted sampling algorithms and their optimality for approximate recovery of functions with mixed smoothness on $\mathbb{R}^d$ from a set of $n$ their sampled values.
+Functions to be recovered are in weighted Sobolev spaces $W^r_{p,w}(\mathbb{R}^d)$ of mixed smoothness, and the approximation error is measured by the norm of the weighted Lebesgue space $L_{q,w}(\mathbb{R}^d)$.
+Here, the weight $w$ is a tensor-product Freud-type weight.
+The optimality of linear sampling algorithms is investigated in terms of sampling $n$-widths.
+We constructed linear sampling algorithms on sparse grids of sampled points which form a step hyperbolic cross in the function domain, and which give upper bounds for the corresponding sampling $n$-widths.
+We proved that in the one-dimensional case, these algorithms realize the exact convergence rate of the $n$-sampling widths.